brbsix/subnuker/README.rst

 The :code:`subnuker` package is known to be compatible with Python 3.

-Subnuker can process srt subtitle files right out of the box.
+`subnuker` can process srt subtitle files right out of the box.
 If you wish to handle other types of subtitle files (ass, srt, ssa, sub), you'll need to install the aeidon module.

 On Debian/Ubuntu, try: